The Next Step

 When you want to talk about colleges for deaf children, we have one glowing example.
 Introducing Rochester Institute of Technology/ The National Technical Institute for the Deaf:

 - The college is located in New York and offers great exposure to a vast variety of ethnic and cultural backgrounds.
 The variety of backgrounds and perspectives represented in the Rochester Institute of Technology (RIT) community enriches the learning experience for all.

-- As students will interact on team-based projects, in residences halls and in day-to-day activities.
-The college offers an enriched and better prepared opportunities and challenges to best tackle of global interdependence.
+- Students will interact on team-based projects, residence halls, and day-to-day activities.
+The college offers enriched and better-prepared opportunities and challenges to tackle global interdependence best.

 - The college is the only technical college available to deaf students.
 RIT is an internationally recognized leader in preparing Deaf and hard-of-hearing students for successful careers in professional and technical fields.

 - Providing unparalleled access and support services for the more than 1,200 deaf and hard-of-hearing students who live, study, and work with hearing students on the RIT campus.

 RIT is a great starting point to get into the students’ chosen industry.